pkra/ssr-sre-automark/README.md

 - ssml might not start (nor end) with mark
 - might have END marks
 - mark targets might need some text from before and some from after

+Other problems:
+- mathjax output might not have correct DOM order (over/under/base, tables)